 More commonly, your frequent sore throats are most likely a sign that the resistance of your throat tissues, as well as your general body immunity, has temporarily decreased – largely as a result of how you have been operating your body.
 Popular immune-depressing forces include late night activities resulting in sleep deprivation, hours spent in cigarette smoke-filled rooms, alcohol ingestion, prolonged exposure to air conditioning, an imbalanced diet (top-heavy with refined sugars, processed, salty, and excessively spicy foods, deficient in immune-enhancing fruits and vegetables), emotional stress, etc.

-Such common immune-crippling features of twenty-first century life may allow microbes that normally live in your throat – but which are usually prevented from causing infection due to your normally-healthy immune system – to take advantage of your now weakened defenses.
-Thus, while unwise choices and actions can open the door to frequent sore throats, lifestyle choices more in harmony with our body can fortify us against them.
+Such common immune-crippling factors of 21st century life may allow microbes that normally live in your throat – but which are usually prevented from causing infection due to your normally-healthy immune system – to take advantage of your now weakened defenses.
+Thus, while unwise choices and actions can open the door to frequent sore throats, health-enhancing lifestyle choices more in harmony with our body can fortify us against them.

 Once the sore throat is in full force, you can help your body overcome the problem by correcting the imbalances that fostered the sore throat, as well as improving the local conditions in the throat tissues.
 Start by enhancing your immune status through: